Updated September 7, 2021

 - OHSU identification badges

-- VA Portland Health Care System employee cards
+- VA Portland Health Care System employee badges

-- Shriner’s Hospitals for Children – Portland employee cards
+- Shriner’s Hospitals for Children – Portland employee badges

 *OHSU patients may pick up a Tram pass at OHSU Concierge desks.
 Verified patients are limited to a single visitor.
 Visitor must be with patient to board the Tram.
 All riders will be COVID-19 symptom screened.
 Family passes are not being issued at this time due to Hospital visitor restrictions.
 This ensures the safety of patients, hospital staff, and the broader community.
 Visit OHSU’s visitation policy page for up to date information.

 Limited days of operation.
 Tram operates Monday-Saturday.
 Sunday operations have been delayed until further notice.